insilichem/gaudi/docs/output.rst

 Output files
 ============

 GAUDI output files are also YAML-formatted, so you can just open the file and read it in your favourite editor.
-However, that's not probably what you expected to do.
+However, that's not probably what you were expecting to do.

 For the time being, your best bet to understand how to analyze the results is to read the visualization tutorial: